 • params (object, optional) — Configuration parameters:

-• H (string, required, min length: 1, max length: 2048) — Heavy-chain amino acid sequence, using extended amino acid alphabet
+• H (string, min length: 1, max length: 2048, required) — Nanobody heavy-chain amino acid sequence using unambiguous amino acid codes

 Example request: